 L-shaped layouts are one of the most recommended layout options for small kitchens like this one.
 And just because it is small doesn’t mean that you have to give up on more colored design options.
 Here, for example, the muted pink cabinets come together perfectly with a brown backsplash and matching countertops.
 The use of large format tiles on the backsplash expands the visual scheme, while the standalone wood stool and a wall accessory mounted above it inject a dose of personality into the design.

 Blue Cabinets with Black Walls and Blue Backsplash

 This visually striking kitchen is designed as a holiday house for a boutique accommodation business, instilling a sense of calmness and instant tranquility in its visitors.
-It is mainly characterized by V-groove blue cabinets, a blue backsplash, blue countertops, and black texture-rich walls that result in a luxe palette that feels casual as well.
-Adding to that are the indoor plants, wood dining table, and walls with a lived-in feel that create a tropical-inspired environment.
+It is mainly characterized by V-groove blue cabinets, a blue backsplash, blue countertops, and black texture rich walls that result in a luxe palette that feels casual as well.
+Adding to that are the indoor plants, and wood dining table, that create a tropical inspired environment.
 And the lack of upper cabinetry helps visitors enjoy the holiday vibes to the fullest.